ML Two

 Back to this...

-we'll be working on conquering the fear of jumbo AI training codes
+we'll be working on conquering the fear of jumbo AI training code

-part 1 : what are the pytorch specifities and where are the models being defined?
+part 1 : what are the pytorch-specific code and where are the models being defined?

 Look at the import cell:

-all the imported pytorch stuff are NOT for memorising,
+all the imported pytorch stuff are NOT for hard memorising,

 we get to know more only when necessary and only after we starting using them.